cube-js/cube/docs/Schema/Getting-Started-with-Cube.js-Schema.md

 ```

 Since the filters property is an array, you can apply as many filters as you
-like. `payingCount` can be used with dimensions the same way as simple
+like. `payingCount` can be used with dimensions the same way as a simple
 `count`.
 We can group `payingCount` by `city` and `companyName` simply by adding these
 dimensions alongside measures in the requested query.